TenthPres/TouchPoint-WP/README.md

 `tp_prevent_admin_bar`  If the option to Prevent Subscriber Admin Bar is enabled, this filter allows more specificity as to whether to show the admin bar.
 By default, if this option is enabled, the admin bar will be hidden for any user with the 'subscriber' role.

+### License
+This plugin is released under the AGPL, which is "very strong copy-left".
+Therefore, if you change this code and use it in production, you *MUST* make your changes available.